varnishcache-friends/libvmod-geoip2/README.md

 ## About

 A Varnish 4 and 5 VMOD to query MaxMind GeoIP2 DB files.

-For varnish master see the devel branch.
+For varnish master refer to the devel branch.

 ## Requirements